fourWayz/decentralized-identity-on-zksync/README.md

 Once you have successfully set up your project, there are few packages that we are going to install in order to interact with our smart contracts in the frontend.

-We will be installing `zksync-ethers` `ethers` and `bootstrap` and `react-toastify`.
+We will be installing `zksync-ethers` `ethers` and `bootstrap` and `react-toastify`. `zksync-ethers` and `ethers` will be needed to interact with our smart contract, `bootstrap` will be used to design the frontend interface while `react-toastify` will be used to handle notifications or alerts on the dApp.

+Open your terminal and navigate into the `client` directory to insall these dependencies by running the commands below :

+`npm i zksync-ethers ethers bootstrap react-toastify`

-Open the client folder and create a `variables` folder inside it.
+After the installations are done, open the client folder and create a `variables` folder inside it.
 This folder will hold `abi.json` file and `address.json`.
 These two files are needed to connect to our smart contract.

-Now, go ahead and create the two files with empty array `[]`.
-Next, copy the `abi` from ypur deployed and paste inside the `abi.json`.
-Repeat the same thing for your contract address.
+Now, go ahead and create the two files.
+Next, copy the `abi` from your deployed contract's deployment and paste it inside the `abi.json`.
+Repeat the same process for your contract address.